Hybrid lunar ISRU plant: a comparative analysis with carbothermal reduction and water extraction: Lunar ISRU hybrid plant modeling

 \revb{Silica ({SiO\textsubscript{2}}) is the most abundant metal oxide in highland regolith, and is the focus of this work.
 While CR is capable of reducing various metal oxides at different temperatures, capturing this capability in the model adds considerable complexity with diminishing returns on fidelity.}

-\revb{The reaction of silica with methane has been} extensively modeled by Balasubramaniam et al.~\citep{Balasubramaniam.2010}.
-The reaction
+\revb{The reaction of silica with methane has been} extensively modeled by Balasubramaniam et al.~\citep{Balasubramaniam.2010} The reaction

 occurs at 1250-2000 $^{\circ}$C \citep{Lee.2010}.
-To achieve such high temperatures, Balasubramaniam et al.~\cite{Balasubramaniam.2010} and Linne et al.~\cite{Linne.2021} proposed the use of solar thermal energy \revb{to melt a concentrated area of regolith.} These studies also suggested to use regolith as a thermal insulator to protect reactor walls from molten regolith.
-The use of \revb{concentrated solar thermal energy} has been experimentally simulated using lasers to demonstrate the CR process of lunar regolith simulants in vacuum conditions \citep{White.2023}.
+To achieve such high temperatures, \revaa{the use of solar thermal energy to melt a concentrated area of regolith has been proposed and demonstrated~\cite{Rice.2001, Gustafson.2010}.} These studies also suggested to use regolith as a thermal insulator to protect reactor walls from molten regolith.
+The use of concentrated solar thermal energy has been experimentally simulated using lasers to demonstrate the CR process of lunar regolith simulants in vacuum conditions \revaa{as well} \citep{White.2023}.

 Figure \ref{fig:cr_model} depicts a high-level schematic of the parametric sizing model used for \rev{CR reactor} mass and power estimations.
-From silica content in the regolith, conversion rate, and dimensions of a molten regolith zone, the reaction time of one molten zone can be calculated using the model developed by Balasubramaniam et al.~\citep{Balasubramaniam.2010}.
-The estimated reaction time is used to calculate the minimum number of molten zones required to meet the target production rate.
+From silica content in the regolith, conversion rate, and dimensions of a molten regolith zone, the reaction time of one molten zone can be calculated using the model developed by Balasubramaniam et al.~\citep{Balasubramaniam.2010} The estimated reaction time is used to calculate the minimum number of molten zones required to meet the target production rate.
 The number of molten zones can affect the dimensions of the reactor design, which affects the total mass of the reactor (see Fig.~\ref{fig:cr_reactor} for the design of the reactor).\rev{The main material of the reactor and its minimum allowable wall thickness is set to Inconel and 3.0 mm, respectively.}